 Plastic-free online deliveries at Boots UK

-*As of the end of fiscal 2022, August 31, 2022
+*Scope 1 and Scope 2 carbon emissions, as of the end of fiscal 2023, August 31, 2023

 Vice President of ESG and DEI, International, Walgreens Boots Alliance

 WBA has continued to execute against our global emissions reduction targets, which include an ambition to reduce our total emissions by 30 percent by the end of fiscal 2030.
 At the end of fiscal 2023, WBA was able to reduce our Scope 1 and Scope 2 emissions by 25 percent compared to the 2019 baseline.